 Overall, the EXP 7i is very similar to the T 7.5 S, so if this is something you’re interested in, it would be a good idea to compare prices.

-And when NordicTrack eventually stops producing the T Series models, this will likely be their most treadmill.
+And if NordicTrack eventually stops producing the T Series models, this will likely be their most affordable treadmill.
 See full review.

-The 10i is only one step up the food chain from the EXP 7i, but there are actually a few key differences between these treadmills.
+The 10i is only one step up the food chain from the EXP 7i, but there are actually a few subtle differences between these treadmills.

-But there are some differences in terms of performance too.
+But there’s a difference in terms of performance too.

 Otherwise, there aren’t any other big differences when it comes to the console features and the weight limit and warranty on this model are identical to all the previous machines.

-The EXP 10i usually goes for around $1500 or so, putting it in the same price range as the T 8.5 S, which also comes with a 10″ screen (but no decline function).
+The EXP 10i usually goes for around $1500 or so, putting it in the same price range as the T 8.5 S, which also comes with a 10″ screen.
 See full review.

 NordicTrack EXP 14i

 The 14i is the top dog in the EXP Series and in terms of performance, there aren’t any differences between this model and the EXP 10i mentioned above.

 This treadmill comes with the same 20″ x 60″ running surface and the same 3.5 CHP motor.